 - Help you save money on gas, plus wear and tear on your car, by finding a way to work without a car

 Learn about our many transportation options on our Transportation Management page, your hub for transportation information that makes your commute easier and greener, while improving your quality of life.
-Whether it’s hopping on the shuttle, taking a bus, riding a train, walking, or biking, Riverdale Park Station has an abundance of options that fit your personal needs.
+Whether it’s hopping taking a bus, riding a train, catching an Uber, walking, or biking, Riverdale Park Station has an abundance of options that fit your personal needs.

 The Riverdale Park Station Area is serviced by WMATA bus routes 83 and 86, plus Prince George’s County Bus Service route 17.
 There are over 8 bus stops located within a mile of Riverdale Park Station.

 Riverdale Park Station is located .8 miles, or a 16 minute walk, from the Riverdale Park MARC station, and 1.1 miles, or a 22 minute walk, from the College Park MARC station.
 We are also 1 mile, or a 19 minute walk, from the College Park Metro station, accessing the Green and Yellow Metro Lines.